FalkorDB/GraphRAG-SDK-v2/README.md

 )

-# Setup agents
+# The following agent is specialized in finding restaurants based on the sources it has built.
 restaurants_agent = KGAgent(
     agent_id="restaurants_agent",
     kg=restaurants_kg,
     introduction="I'm a restaurant agent, specialized in finding the best restaurants for you.", )

+# The following agent is specialized in finding tourist attractions based on the sources it has built.
 attractions_agent = KGAgent(
     agent_id="attractions_agent",
     kg=attractions_kg,
-    introduction="I'm an attractions agent, specialized in finding the best attractions for you.", )
+    introduction="I'm an attractions agent, specialized in finding the best tourist attractions for you.", )

 ```